Ragdoll Cats At A Glance:

 And I kept searching, hoping to be able to give you all a better answer and piece together this history puzzle.

 What I found was that they were almost an accidental breed.
+In the family of cat breeds, Ragdolls are among the younger siblings.

 This cat made her way around the neighborhood if you know what I mean.